 2.10 Finding the Derivatives of Tangent, Cotangent, Secant, and/or Cosecant Functions

 Welcome back to AP Calculus with Fiveable!
-Now that you’ve mastered finding of trigonometric functions sinx and cosx, let’s cover the rest!
+Now that you’ve mastered finding derivatives of trigonometric functions sinx and cosx, let’s cover the rest!
 Remembering these rules is key to simplifying your calculus journey. 🌟

 💫 Derivatives of Advanced Trigonometric Functions